miriamspsantos/open-source-imbalance-overlap/README.md

 - OpenML [[Datasets]](https://www.openml.org/search?type=data)
 - KEEL Dataset Repository [[Datasets]](https://sci2s.ugr.es/keel/datasets.php)

 Regarding specific data characteristics, KEEL is perhaps the most popular repository.
-It provides a collection of both standard datasets as well as datasets targeted to imbalance learning, noisy and borderline example detection, as well as singular problems (multi-instance and multi-label datasets) [[Imbalanced Datasets]](https://sci2s.ugr.es/keel/imbalanced.php)
+It provides a collection of both standard datasets as well as datasets targeted to imbalance learning, noisy and borderline example detection, and singular problems (multi-instance and multi-label datasets) [[Imbalanced Datasets]](https://sci2s.ugr.es/keel/imbalanced.php)

 ### **Data Generation and Visualisation:**
 - **Data Generation**: Within the scope of artificially generated data, we recommend the [data generator](https://github.com/sysmon37/datagenerator/tree/newsampling) used in [[Wojciechowski2017]]().
 A comprehensive description of the generator may be found in [this repository]().

 - **Instance Space Analysis**: Regarding the characterisation of datasets comprised in well-known repositories, exploring [MATILDA](https://matilda.unimelb.edu.au/matilda/our-methodology) (Melbourne Algorithm Test Instance Library with Data Analytics ) is an interesting direction.
-It allows the visualisation of the distribution and diversity of existing benchmark and real-world instances.
-It also allows the generation of new synthetic test instances at specific locations of the instance space (e.g. real-world-like instances, or instances with controllable properties) [[Code]](https://github.com/andremun/InstanceSpace)[[Munoz2018]](#Munoz2018)
+It allows the visualisation of the distribution and diversity of existing benchmark and real-world instances, and the generation of new synthetic test instances at specific locations of the instance space (e.g. real-world-like instances, or instances with controllable properties) [[Code]](https://github.com/andremun/InstanceSpace)[[Munoz2018]](#Munoz2018)

 <br>